drhayes/drhayes.io/src/notes/projects.md

   * [Gemini Rising][gr]
     - On brief hiatus while I work on games that won't take me four more years to complete.
-    - Need to blog about that.
+    - Need to write about that hiatus.
   * Beehive.lua
     - https://github.com/drhayes/beehive.lua
     - Pulling the behavior tree implementation out of Gemini Rising and making it open source.